• Skip to primary navigation

 Jump to Recipe·Print Recipe

-My daughters have always loved muffins so it’s fun to have a recipe like this to bake up and spread some yumminess and cheer.
-Read on for my special tips for gluten-free baking.
+My daughters have always loved muffins, so it’s fun to have a recipe like this to bake up and spread some yumminess and cheer.
+And if you love apples, be sure to try my Gluten-Free Apple Bundt Cake.

 Moist gluten-free applesauce muffins.

-When baking with gluten-free flours it’s really important to measure your flour correctly.
+When baking with gluten-free flour, it’s really important to measure your flour correctly.

 2. Use a large spoon to lightly place the flour into the measuring cup.
-Fill up the measuring cup and then use the handle of the spoon and scrape it across the top of the measuring cup to level off the excess flour.
+Fill the measuring cup, and then use the spoon’s handle to scrape across the top to level off the excess flour.
 Let the excess fall back into the container.
 You can also use a knife to level off the flour.

-Note: I know a lot of gluten-free recipes call for you to weigh your flour and that is helpful but I find the majority of my readers measure their flour by the cup so that is how I list my recipes.
+Note: I know many gluten-free recipes call for you to weigh your flour, and that is helpful, but I find the majority of my readers measure their flour by the cup, so that is how I list my recipes.

 Gluten-free applesauce muffins fresh out of the oven.